ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 - `VALUE_IS_ASYNC_ITERABLE_CONCAT`: when the user returned an AsyncIterable and forgot to use the `concat` function on the result
   - Example: `The returned value is an Async Iterable.
 Did you forget to concatenate all the data using concat?`

+While these codes provide an easy shorthand, you'll still need to provide the logic that determines when a particular validation message should be displayed for each lesson.
+For example:

 ```js
 import utils from '../utils'